State of the South Conference Feb. 22-23

 - Opening Reception:

-On Friday, Feb.
-23, the center will hold its inaugural State of the South Conference at the College of Law in partnership with the ABA’s Standing Committee on Legal Aid and Indigent Defendants.
-This year’s conference will explore the intersection between the civil and criminal justice systems and how practitioners operating in each system approach that overlap.
+The center’s inaugural State of the South Conference, held at the College of Law in partnership with the ABA’s Standing Committee on Legal Aid and Indigent Defendants, explored the intersection between the civil and criminal justice systems and how practitioners operating in each system approach that overlap.

-With guidance from panelists engaged in bridging the civil-criminal divide in states across the South, conference participants will explore different approaches to holistic legal services and how the failure to address clients’ full range of legal needs may have both individual and systemic implications.
+With guidance from panelists engaged in bridging the civil-criminal divide in states across the South, conference participants heard about different approaches to holistic legal services and how the failure to address clients’ full range of legal needs may have both individual and systemic implications.